Utility-Scale Solar PV Field Data & Thermal Inspections

 Utility-scale solar farms can lose 1-3% of annual production to defects invisible to SCADA monitoring in systems where SCADA misses cell-level issues—hotspots, bypass diode anomalies, string outages, and soiling.
 For a 100 MW facility at $30/MWh, that's $71k-$213k/year in lost revenue.

-Our IEC 62446-3 thermal inspections detect these issues before they cascade into catastrophic failures.
+Our IEC TS 62446-3-aligned thermal inspections help identify these issues before they cascade into catastrophic failures.
 With RTK-georeferenced data and rapid report delivery (typically within one week, weather permitting), you get actionable intelligence to prioritize repairs and maximize ROI.

 Early Detection